Topias Vilén: Finland

+North America

+Following a run to the 2023 Liiga finals with Lahti, Vilén joined the Devils' American Hockey League (AHL) affiliate, the Utica Comets, making his AHL debut on 3 May 2023, in a playoff game against the Toronto Marlies.

 Following Devils training camp, Vilén was assigned to Utica for the 2023–24 season.
 He recorded his first AHL point with two assists against the Syracuse Crunch on 27 October 2023.
 On 24 November 2023, after missing three weeks with an injury, Vilén was assigned to the Adirondack Thunder, the ECHL affiliate of the Devils and Comets.
 In his first weekend of ECHL play, he had an assist in each of two games against the Worcester Railers.
 Shuffled up and down between the AHL and ECHL over the next few months, Vilén scored his first ECHL goal on 3 January 2024, and his first AHL goal on 15 January, in a 5–4 overtime loss to the Syracuse Crunch.
 Comets head coach Kevin Dineen praised Vilén's passing and skating in his first full year of North American play, and cited puck retrievals and applying pressure to puck carriers as areas where he initially struggled in adapting to the AHL.
 By the end of the year, according to Dineen, Vilén had become a "minutes-cruncher;" an integral part of the Comets' defense group.

 In the second period of a 30 September 2024 preseason game between the Devils and the New York Rangers, Vilén suffered an upper-body injury.
 He was activated from injured reserve and assigned to Utica on 29 October.
 He would spend the entire season with the Comets, recording one goal and 24 points in 58 games.

+After spending much of the 2025–26 season with the Comets, Vilén made his NHL debut for the Devils on 12 April 2026, recording just over 12 minutes in a 4–3 victory over the Ottawa Senators.

+On 29 July 2026, Vilén was re-signed to a one-year, two-way contract by the Devils.